Yodwicha Por.Boonsit: Career

+Yodwicha is a two-time 'Topking World Series' tournament champion in 2016 and 2017.
+He won his first championship belt by decision against the Russian fighter Arbi Emiev, and his second by knockout against the German fighter Pascal Schroth.

-Yodwicha is expected to fight Dzianis Zuev at Kunlun Fight 62 on June 10, 2017 in Bangkok, Thailand.
+Yodwicha is expected to fight Dzianis Zuev at Kunlun Fight 62 on June 10, 2017, in Bangkok, Thailand.

+In 2018, Yodwicha defeated Superbon in the IFMA qualifiers, securing his place on the Thai national team for the World Championships.
+At the World Championships held in Mexico, Yodwicha advanced to the final, where he emerged victorious against Belarusian Andrei Kulebin, earning the gold medal.

 On February 23, 2020, Yodwicha defeated Satanfah Rachanon by second-round knockout to win the WBC Muaythai Super Welterweight Champion.

 On July 4, 2021, Yodwicha defeated Braian Allevato by first-round technical knockout at THAI FIGHT Strong.

 Yodwicha was scheduled to challenge Jimmy Vienot for the WMC Middleweight Championship at Empire Fight: Vikings Edition on October 2, 2021.
 He lost by controversial decision.

 On September 9, 2022, Yodwicha faced the reigning Rajadamnern Stadium super welterweight champion Daniel Rodriguez in the second round of the Rajadamnern World Series group phase.
 He lost the fight by split decision.

+In kickboxing, on January 20, 2024, Yodwicha won the 'EM-Legend 45' tournament in the 154-pound weight class.
+In the final, he won by decision against the Chinese fighter Liu Lei.

+On March 30, 2024, Yodwicha won the interim Rajadamnern Stadium Super Welterweight title by knocking out Burak Poyraz.

+On June 15, 2024, at the 'EM-Legend 46' four-man kickboxing tournament held in China, Yodwicha defeated ISKA champion Matthew Stevens by decision in the semifinals, securing the ISKA Oriental rules super welterweight intercontinental championship and advancing to the final.
+In the final, he won by unanimous decision against Belarusian Dzianis Zuev, earning the 'EM-Legend' intercontinental gold belt.

+On November 14, 2024, Yodwicha is set to make his debut in Bangkok at the 'Karate Combat: Kickback 3 – The Thai Invasion' event, where he will face Turkish fighter Kenan Bayramov.

+On October 7, 2025, at EM Legend 50 held in China, Yodwicha defeated his Chinese challenger Luo Chao by TKO to retain the EM Legend Intercontinental Championship title in the 70 kg division.